mohamedmostafakhudari/100-days-of-code/log.md

   - Done First Day of 100 Days CSS Challenge.

 **Thought**
-  - Recursion concept is a little bit confusing, but eventually I managed to make it digestable using metaphor.
+  - Recursion concept is a little bit confusing, but eventually I managed to make it digestible using metaphor.